MongoExpUser/AWS-Redshift-Serverless-with-AWS-SDK-JS-V3/README.md

 <strong> Deployment and Modeling of AWS Redshift Serverless (A cloud data warehouse).</strong>
 <br><br>

-  1) The NodeJS script (index.js) can execute the followings: creates, updates and deletes the following resources:
+  1) The NodeJS script (index.js) can execute the followings: creates and deletes the following resources:
      * Redshift Serverless Namespace
      * Redshift Serverless Workgroup
      * Redshift Serverless Usage Limit